 The first area of HIPAA compliance that any covered entity needs to consider is the Privacy Rule.
-From a 10,000 foot view, the Privacy Rule is designed to protect patients Personal Health Information (PHI) with regards to storage, communications, and transmissions of all shapes and sizes.
-Whether its sending PHI via postage, e-mail, or fax, all covered entities must take HIPAA specified precautions designed to ensure that all PHI does indeed, remain private.
+From a 10,000-foot view, the Privacy Rule is designed to protect patients’ Protected Health Information (PHI) with regards to storage, communications, and transmissions of all shapes and sizes.
+Whether it’s sending PHI via postage, email, or fax, all covered entities must take HIPAA specified precautions designed to ensure that all PHI does, indeed, remain private.

 That being said, here are the five steps you should take to ensure that you are completely Privacy Rule Compliant:

-Inform Patients – Under HIPAA, youre required to inform patients of the rights under the Privacy Rule.
-This includes their rights to access and view their PHI, to request changes or amendments to PHI, and to receive assistance with regards to any complaints.
+Inform Patients – Under HIPAA, you’re required to inform patients of their rights under the Privacy Rule.
+This includes their right to access and view their PHI, their right to request changes or amendments to PHI, and their right to receive assistance with regards to any complaints.
 You can use a variety of forms and formats to describe to patients their rights, but to be HIPAA compliant it must be written in plain language that patients can understand.

-Limit 3rd Party Access – Finally, to be fully compliant with the Privacy Rule, you must be sure not to sell, share or grant access to patient data to outside companies, businesses, or organization without patient consent.
+Limit Third-Party Access – Finally, to be fully compliant with the Privacy Rule, you must be sure not to sell, share or grant access to patient data to outside companies, businesses, or organizations without patient consent.
 This normally includes lawyers, consultants, accountants, and the like.
-Truthfully, this is the easiest part of Privacy Rule compliance, as most covered entities wont need to allow access to any third parties.
+Truthfully, this is the easiest part of Privacy Rule compliance, as most covered entities won’t need to allow access to any third parties.